Can a Revoked Nursing License Be Reinstated?

 • Copies of disciplinary actions against your nursing license from other states.

-• Letters of reference (from former co-workers/supervisors).
+• Letters of reference from former co-workers, supervisors, instructors, or community leaders.

 • Verification of 20+ hours of continuing nursing education.